Chia-Network/chia-blockchain/electron-wix/blockchain/readme.txt

 And then click on the "Chia Wallet" icon on the Desktop or in the Start Menu.

-To stop a service started with Start-Job, run 'Get-Job' and then 'Stop Job ID' where ID is the listed job number.
+To stop a service started with Start-Job, run 'Get-Job' and then 'Stop-Job ID' where ID is the listed job number.

 After install, you can enter the venv in the "Chia Blockchain" directory with: